 Flu shot 101: all your questions answered

 Now is the perfect time to schedule a trip to CityMD and get caught up on your vaccines.
-Flu season is just around the corner.
+Flu season is here — and the virus is spreading in our area.

 Q. Is there such a thing as getting the flu shot too early?
 What month is ideal?